 - Develops waveform selection algorithms in a multistatic radar setting to optimize target tracking performance

-- Assesses optimality of a given target-sensor geometry, and designs optimal geometries for target localization using mobile sensors
+- Assesses the optimality of a given target-sensor geometry and designs optimal geometries for target localization using mobile sensors

 - Gives an understanding of low-complexity and high-performance pseudolinear estimation algorithms for target localization and tracking in multistatic radar systems

-- Contains MATLAB code for the examples in the book
+- Contains the MATLAB codes for the examples used in the book

 Researchers and graduate students in signal processing, radar and communications engineering

-2. Waveform Selection for Multistatic Tracking of Maneuvering Target
+2. Waveform selection for multistatic tracking of a maneuvering Target

 - No. of pages:

 - 26th October 2019